SAP-samples/cloud-espm-cloud-native/README.md

 The payload of the request needs to have following form-url-encoded values:

-grant_type: set to password to define that the client and user credentials method has to be used for the token determination
+*grant_type*: set to password to define that the client and user credentials method has to be used for the token determination

-username: set user name of authorized user
+*username*: set user name of authorized user

-password: password of the authorized user
+*password*: password of the authorized user

-client_id: the client id determined for the application
+*client_id*: the client id determined for the application

-client_secret: the client secret determined for the application
+*client_secret*: the client secret determined for the application

-response_type: set to token to indicate than an access token is requested
+*response_type*: set to token to indicate than an access token is requested

 | |Update Stock by Product ID|
 |-|-|